shakes76/PatternAnalysis-2023/recognition/MRI Super-Resolution Network - Mike Smith 46408789/README.md

 ### Variable Learning Rate Scheduller

-Furthermore a variable learning rate scheduller is used in addition to the "built-in" expoenetial decays of the Adam optimiser.
+Furthermore a variable learning rate scheduller is used in addition to the "built-in" exponential decays of the Adam optimiser.
 This is done to further improve the training process and to help the network converge during the training process.
 The learning rates for the generator and the discriminator are defined as follows:

 $lr_{generator} = 3\times10^{-5}\times 0.95^{epoch}$